henryshunt/c-aws-monitor/README.md

 # Usage
 - Setup an instance of [C-AWS Server](https://github.com/henryshunt/c-aws-server) to supply data.
 - Open the project in Visual Studio, restore the NuGet packages, and run the project.
-- Enter the address of the server in the program, and data will display.
+- Enter the address of the C-AWS Server root directory into the program, and data will display.

 # Dependencies
 - Json.NET